Our Organisation Search Quick Links

 DairyBeef 500 Farm Walk – Charlie & Charles Smyth

-On Thursday, 10 July at 7pm, we welcome you onto the farm of Charlie and Charles Smyth, Virginia, Co.
-Cavan, Eircode A82 DA00 where all aspects of a dairy calf to beef farm in action will be on full display.
+On Thursday, 10 July, Charlie and Charles Smyth, Virginia, Co.
+Cavan hosted a farm walk where all aspects of a dairy calf to beef farm in action was on full display.

 DairyBeef 500 Webinar Series 2024 – 2025